 As Benchmarx is a trade kitchen supplier and doesn't recommend installers, you will need to find one yourself, although Benchmarx can guide you through the process. using our free Which?
 Trusted Traders service.

 Yes.
 It sells large kitchen appliances from a range of brands, and specialist kitchen flooring, all fitted at extra cost.
-Visit our to find the best appliances for you.
+Visit our to find the best kitchen appliances for you.
 Benchmarx doesn't supply floor or wall tiles.